-- 1) Sites in the schedule have a total net capacity of 3,685 homes. - 2) The base date for the schedule is 1st April 2013, with any updates regarding progress as at 1st April 2014 set out in the planning requirements. - 3) Since 1st April 2013 some sites are already partly subject to planning applications. - 4) Where the capacity is presented as a range, the upper range has been taken for the purposes of calculating total net capacity. - 5) Some sites will be delivered as part of a mixed use development and are shown as mixed use allocations in the schedule. - 6) Not all sites justify planning requirement and, where appropriate, only key requirements are highlighted.
+- 1) Sites in the schedule have a total net capacity of 4,075 homes. - 2) The base date for the schedule is 1st April 2015, with any updates regarding progress as at 1st April 2015 set out in the planning requirements. - 3) Since 1st April 2015 some sites are already partly subject to planning applications / permissions. - 4) Where the capacity is presented as a range, the upper range has been taken for the purposes of calculating total net capacity. - 5) Some sites will be delivered as part of a mixed use development and are shown as mixed use allocations in the schedule. - 6) Not all sites justify planning requirements and, where appropriate, only key requirements are highlighted.
 Other requirements may arise through the planning application process. - 7) Net capacity may change as schemes are advanced or subject to further investigation. - 8) Area specified for Local Allocations is the total site area.
-The net developable are will be lower. - 9) Delivery of Local Allocation LA5: Icknield Way, West of Tring will take place following removal of the site from the Green Belt.
+The net developable are will be lower. - 9) Delivery of Local Allocation LA1: Marchmont Farm, Hemel Hempstead, LA3: West of Hemel Hempstead and LA5: Icknield Way, West of Tring will take place following removal of the sites from the Green Belt i.e. post adoption of the Site Allocations DPD.